A Historic Andalusian Port: The Essential Travel Guide to Tetouan

 Relax on the sands of Martil

-Located just 10 kilometres northeast of Tetouan’s ancient medina is the seaside town of Martil, the perfect place to escape for a swim on hot, summer days.
-This relaxed fishing port offers a front-row seat to watch local fishermen haul in the daily catch - with plenty of shoreside restaurants ready to prepare the seafood just the way you like it.
+Located just 10 kilometres northeast of Tetouan’s medina is the seaside town of Martil, the perfect place to escape for a swim on hot, summer days.
+This relaxed fishing port offers a front-row seat to watch local fishermen haul in the daily catch, with plenty of shoreside restaurants ready to prepare the seafood just the way you like it.

 Embark on a day trip to Chefchaouen

 Nestled in the Rif Mountains of northern Morocco is the "Blue Pearl”, so named for its medina painted in all shades of blue.
-While only an hour’s drive from Tetouan, Chefchaouen feels like another world, with the winding cobblestone alleyways of this charming mountain town a photographer’s dream.
-This is undoubtedly one of the best day trips from Tetouan.
+While only an hour’s drive from Tetouan, Chefchaouen feels like another world - its winding cobblestone alleyways are a photographer’s dream.

 Founded in 1471 as a holy city, Chefchaouen has long been a place of spiritual pilgrimage.
 A highlight of any visit is meandering through the medina, where every corner reveals a new shade of hypnotic blue.
 The tradition of painting the buildings in different hues of blue began in the 1930s and has given Chefchaouen its iconic identity.

-While exploring Chefchaouen, keep an eye out for the 15th-century kasbah (now home to a small ethnographic museum showcasing traditional artefacts) and climb up to the Spanish Mosque.
-Perched atop a hill east of town, this disused mosque offers superb views across the blue and white rooftops of Chefchaouen against the rugged backdrop of the Rif Mountains.
+While exploring Chefchaouen, keep an eye out for the 15th-century kasbah (now home to a small ethnographic museum) and the octagonal minaret of the city's Grand Mosque.
+Perched atop a hill east of the medina is the Spanish Mosque, which offers superb views across the blue and white rooftops of Chefchaouen.

 Want to visit both Tetouan and Chefchaouen in a single day?
 This guided tour from Tangier explores both destinations and is ideal for those who are short on time.